egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 Problem, Problem Solving
 ------------------------
-Ok.
+OK.
 Each function must be able to figure out the full Vim group name based on the terse variant in each parameter of its function.

 For the `pathway` argument, that is pretty easy to do: we add